 There are exceptions (no age limit for individuals with disabilities or those wanting to start or take over a business requiring the targeted qualification).

-The professionalization contract is more flexible and can be applied to a broader audience.
+The professionalisation contract is more flexible and can be applied to a broader audience.
 It focuses on acquiring professional skills through a recognized qualification or title.

 Objective: Promote professional integration or re-integration with a recognized certification or title.